-The early decision acceptance rate at Cornell is 23%, compared to an overall acceptance rate of 11%.
-In 2021, Cornell admitted 1397 of the 6158 students who applied early decison.
+The early decision acceptance rate at Cornell University is 19%, compared to an overall acceptance rate of 7%.
+In 2022, Cornell University admitted 1831 of the 9555 students who applied early decision.

-Getting into Cornell is extremely difficult.
+It is extremely difficult to get into Cornell.
 Cornell evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are extremely difficult to get into, like Cornell, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you shine.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Considered|